Below are some reasons to eat more healthy pineapple and how to add delicious pineapple to your diet.

 Pineapple is good for your digestion

-Pineapple contains both soluable and insoluable fiber making is a great addition to your diet.
+Is Pineapple Good For Your Digestion?
+Yes, Pineapple contains a group of digestive enzymes called bromelain, which can help break down proteins in the digestive system.
+These enzymes can aid in the digestion of proteins in the diet, which may help reduce bloating and improve overall digestion.
+Pineapple contains both soluable and insoluable fiber making it a great addition to your diet.
 If you want to protect yourself from digestive issues such as diahrrea and irritable bowel syndrome, add more pineapple to your diet.
 The enzyme bromalein is also helpful in digesting protein.

 How to Eat More Pineapple